almibe/ligature.dev/src/docs/wander.md

 Wander is a scripting language for working with Ligature's data model.
 It is a very simple programming language that is missing many features most languages possess.
-It takes inspiration from several programming paradigms including concatentive programming, functional programming, logic programming, and declarative programming.
+It takes inspiration from several programming paradigms including functional programming, logic programming, and declarative programming.
-Its main features are allowing users to easily write out Ligature Networks and use Combinators on them to query and transform data.
+Its main features are allowing users to easily write out Ligature Networks and use commands on them to query and transform them.

 ## Status